eosnetworkfoundation/grant-framework/applications/eostarter.md

 ## Development Status

+- We Developed the Basic Smart Contract for the Platform with the help from the Season1 Pomelo funds and now want to perform a Security Audit to that smart contract: https://pomelo.io/grants/eostartertsc

 - We have a working DEMO of the SmartContract ready to test on Jungle at: https://tokensale.eosio.cr/
   * Please contact us so that we can verify your Jungle account as either an Investor or a Project Owner (the 2 main users for the platform)

-- This is only the initial Verison of the Contract, but we can work with it once its audited for the first token sales.
+- This is only the initial Verison of the Contract, but we can work with it (once its audited) for the first token sales.

 - We launched the largest NFT Sale on EOS by Volume when we launched our Tartier Sale: https://medium.com/eostarter/the-tartiers-nft-drop-was-a-massive-success-what-comes-next-4e83d3a81e63